 Found at the end of a 0.1-mile hike, this 25-foot waterfall is best visited in wet weather or early spring.

-Directions: From Esopus, at the junction of Old Post Rd. and Route 9W, head south on Route 9W for 2 miles.
+Directions: From Esopus, at the junction of Old Post Rd. and Route 9W, head south on Route 9W for two miles.
 Turn right onto Park Lane and drive 0.3 miles to Floyd Ackert Rd.
 Turn right onto Floyd Ackert Rd. and continue 0.7 miles, then turn left onto Burroughs Dr. Park in a designated area.
 The waterfall is found near Slabsides.

 Directions: From Kingston, at the intersection with Ulster Ave., head south on Route 9W for 10 miles.
 Route 9W will make a zig-zag so be sure to follow the signs to remain on it.

-Turn right onto Old Post Rd. and drive 0.2 miles to find the parking area for Shaupaneak Ridge Park on the Right.
+Turn right onto Old Post Rd. and drive 0.2 miles to find the parking area for Shaupeneak Ridge Park on the Right.
 The park closes at 6 p.m. and the gates to the parking lot are locked at that time.

 From the parking area, follow the white-blazed trail until you come to the intersection with the purple-blazed trail.
 Take the purple-blazed trail to the waterfall.